Ixazomib

 Summary

-• Ixazomib (Ninlaro) is indicated in combination with lenalidomide and dexamethasone for the treatment of patients with multiple myeloma who have received at least one prior therapy.
+• Ixazomib (Ninlaro) is used in combination with lenalidomide and dexamethasone for the treatment of patients with multiple myeloma who have received at least one prior therapy.
+This regimen, known as IRd, has shown significant effectiveness in prolonging progression-free survival compared to other therapies.

 Product Monograph / Prescribing Information